BenasJasilionis/tech201_cloud_computing_with_aws/README.md

 * Create ALB
 * Currently, all instances in eu-west-1a or b or v
 * Want to make sure that if there are 2 or more instance running, they are not in the same AZ -> if one goes down load balancer can redirect the traffic and auto scaler will create an instance in a available AZ -> multi AZs
+* Can bo multi-region
+* Can go multi-cloud -connect using vpn

 ![](pictures/autoscaling_loadbalancing.png)